 Obesity is described as having an excessive amount of body fat that develops when its amount is exceeded by the intake of fats for energy use. it's calculated as an index of body mass (BMI).

 Causes of Obesity

-A variety of factors contribute to obesity which makes it a complex health issue to address.
-A combination of any or all of the following is considered:
+A number of factors contribute to obesity, making it a complex health problem to tackle.
+It is called a combination of any or more of the following:

-A few cases are caused primarily by genes, endocrine disorders, medications, or mental illness.
-Evidence to support the view that obese people eat little yet gain weight due to a slow metabolism is not generally supported.
+A few cases are mainly caused by genes, endocrine disorders, drugs, or mental illness.
+In general, evidence to support the belief that obese individuals eat little but gain weight because of a slow metabolism is not supported.

 Body Mass Index: